#FinancialFriday: Profit & Loss Statement Explained

 While many business owners focus primarily on how much money they bring in, the P&L tells the real story: how much of that revenue you actually keep.

-Understanding your Profit & Loss Statement helps you evaluate your business performance, make better financial decisions, and identify opportunities to improve profitability.
+Understanding your Profit & Loss Statement helps you evaluate your business performance, make better financial decisions, manage your

 What Does a Profit & Loss Statement Show?